TassianaMilka/Html-and-Css_website/README.md

 3.3) Then the video links on Youtube and Githunb direct to the publication code repository.

-4. Now if the user wanted to know a little about me.
+4.Now if the user wanted to know a little about me.

 4.1) Press the button and you will be able to read the summary;